YingruWuGit/HiCKey/README.md

 ![Untitled](https://user-images.githubusercontent.com/60941766/84854383-7caebf80-b02f-11ea-852a-c1c88afb6153.png)

 "hickey_linux.exe" is used for linux system in exactly the same way.
+Except the first argument should be "hickey_linux" instead of "HiCKey".

 # Output